isocpp/CppCoreGuidelines/CppCoreGuidelines.md

 Calling code that ignores the error could lead to wrong results or undefined systems state.
 For example, not being able to connect to a remote server is not by itself an error: the server can refuse a connection for all kinds of reasons, so the natural thing is to return a result that the caller always has to check.
-However, if failing to make a connection is considerd an error, then a failure should throw an exception.
+However, if failing to make a connection is considered an error, then a failure should throw an exception.

 **Exception**: Many traditional interface functions (e.g., UNIX signal handlers) use error codes (e.g., `errno`) to report what are really status codes, rather than errors.
 You don't have good alternative to using such, so calling these does not violate the rule.